Granule (cell biology): In platelets

-Insulin granules in beta cells
+In beta cells (insulin)

-A specific type of granule found in the pancreas is an insulin granule.
-Insulin is a hormone that helps to regulate the amount of glucose in the blood from getting too high, hyperglycemia, or too low, hypoglycemia.

-Insulin granules are secretory granules, which can release their contents from the cell into the bloodstream.
-The beta cells in the pancreas are responsible for the storage of insulin and release of it at appropriate times.
-The beta cells closely control the release, and use unusual mechanisms to do so.

-Insulin granule maturation process

-Immature insulin granules function as a sorting chamber during the maturation process listed below.
-Insulin and other insoluble granule components are kept within the granules.
-Other soluble proteins and granule parts then bud off from the immature granule in a clathrin-coated transport vesicle.
-The process of proteolysis, removes the unwanted parts from the secretory granule resulting in mature granules.

-Insulin granules mature in three steps: (1) the lumen of the granule undergoes acidification, due to the acidic properties of a secretory granule; (2) proinsulin becomes insulin through the process of proteolysis.
-The endoproteases PC1/3 and PC2 aid in this transformation from proinsulin to insulin; and (3) the clathrin protein coat is removed.

-Germline granules
+Insulin granules are a specific type of granule found in pancreatic beta cells.
+Insulin granules are secretory granules, which are responsible for the storage and secretion of insulin, a hormone that regulates the concentration of glucose in the bloodstream to maintain homeostasis.
+The release of insulin by granules is signaled by plasma glucose concentrations and the resultant influx of calcium ions in pancreatic cells, which initiate granule exocytosis.
+Insulin release is biphastic, as insulin is first released in the primary phase by granules closest to the plasma membrane.
+In the secondary phase, insulin granules are recruited from reserves deeper in the beta cell for a slower release rate.

+Insulin granules undergo a significant maturation process.
+First, precursor proinsulin molecules are synthesized in the endoplasmic reticulum and packaged in the golgi network.
+Insulin granules bud from the trans golgi network and are further sorted via clathrin-coated vesicle transport.
+After budding, insulin secretory granules are acidified, activating endoproteases PC1/3 and PC2 to convert proinsulin into insulin.
+The clatherin coating is released and the insulin secretory granules are transported across the cell via actin filaments and microtubules.

+In germline cells

 In 1957, André and Rouiller first coined the term "nuage".
 (French for "cloud").
 Its amorphous and fibrous structure occurred in drawings as early as in 1933 (Risley).
 Today, the nuage is accepted to represent a characteristic, electrondense germ plasm organelle encapsulating the cytoplasmic face of the nuclear envelope of the cells destined to the germline fate.
 The same granular material is also known under various synonyms: dense bodies, mitochondrial clouds, yolk nuclei, Balbiani bodies, perinuclear P granules in Caenorhabditis elegans, germinal granules in Xenopus laevis, chromatoid bodies in mice, and polar granules in Drosophila.
 Molecularly, the nuage is a tightly interwoven network of differentially localized RNA-binding proteins, which in turn localize specific mRNA species for differential storage, asymmetric segregation (as needed for asymmetric cell division), differential splicing and/or translational control.
 The germline granules appear to be ancestral and universally conserved in the germlines of all metazoan phyla.

 Many germline granule components are part of the piRNA pathway and function to repress transposable elements.

-Plant cells

-Granules are one of the non-living cell organelle of plant cell (the others-vacuole and nucleoplasm).
-It serves as small container of starch in plant cell.

-Starch

-In photosynthesis, plants use light energy to produce glucose from carbon dioxide.
-The glucose is stored mainly in the form of starch granules, in plastids such as chloroplasts and especially amyloplasts.
-Toward the end of the growing season, starch accumulates in twigs of trees near the buds.
-Fruit, seeds, rhizomes, and tubers store starch to prepare for the next growing season.